WouterPennings/QAOA/paper/main.typ

 The observations and insights from the noiseless experiments include:
 - QAOA consistently outperforms random max-cut selections, even in scenarios where its performance is suboptimal.
 - For both low and high connectivity experiments, QAOA accurately identifies the most optimal max-cut for graphs up to $N=7$ nodes.
-Beyond $N=7$, specifically from $N=8$ onwards, a noticeable disparity emerges between `Maxcut QAOA` and `Maxcut bruteforce` results, with the exception of the low connectivity graph with $N=10$ nodes, where QAOA demonstrated considerable effectiveness.
+Beyond $N=7$, specifically from $N=8$ onwards, a noticeable disparity emerges between QAOA and `Maxcut bruteforce` results, with the exception of the low connectivity graph with $N=10$ nodes, where QAOA was effective.
 - Calculating the mean of all probabilities does not accurately reflect QAOA's effectiveness.
 It was consistently more effective to consider the average cut size of at least the top 10 cuts, or less, with the highest probabilities.
 - As graph sizes increase, across both high and low connectivity types, there is a general trend where a smaller 'N' in `Mean Top N` metrics does not necessarily correlate with a higher average cut size.
 This suggests that the cuts with the greatest number of edges are not always the ones associated with the highest probability.